The winners and the Ranking for 2018 Championship are now available here

 This 140 year-old workboat was built in 1882 by Galway boat-wright, Patrick Brannelly (famous for building An Tónaí & the Morning Star).

 The Lovely Anne has a fascinating story.
 After being part of Galway’s hooker fleet in the early 1900s she was sold over 45 years ago in Spiddal to Jim Parkinson, who fished her for many years.
 Later he relocated to Killybegs, Co.
 Donegal and the boat has been in his possession ever since.

 This boat has recently been brought back to Galway by Ross Forde (Brannelly's Great-Great Grandson), where she will join the rest of the hooker fleet based in the City.

-The Boatmen Dinner 2017 turned out to be a pleasant event.
-The dining room was crowded with the boatmen and their families, each one enjoying the meal and sharing in company and laughter.
+The Boatmen Dinner 2018 turned out to be a pleasant event.
+The dining room of Merriman Hotel was crowded with the boatmen and their families, each one enjoying the meal and sharing in company and laughter.

 After the dinner, a video honoured the memory of one of the last great Boatmen, Matt Casey, who sadly passed away in August.